 F1B, F1BB, F2B, and F2BB all tend to have more Poodle genes than other Doodle varieties (depending on the parent used in the backcross).
 For this reason, they stand a greater chance of being hypoallergenic, but that is not always a given.
 Rather than assuming that these dogs won’t trigger your allergies, have a careful chat with the breeder.
 They are more likely to know the chances of their puppies inheriting a low-shed coat and might be able to furnish you with some kind of guarantee on that.

 The information on this page is for informational purposes only.
-It is not intended to be a substitute for qualified professional veterinary advice, diagnosis, or treatment.
-Always seek the advice of your veterinarian or other qualified animal health provider with any questions you may have.
+It is not intended to be a substitute for professional groomer advice.
+Always seek the advice of your groomer, veterinarian, or other qualified animal health provider with any questions you may have.